shapeshed/shapeshed.com/content/post/vim-plugins.md

     mkdir -p ~/.vim/pack/shapeshed

-With this folder a further folder `start` is needed to hold plugins.
+Within this folder a further folder `start` is needed to hold plugins.
 Vim will pick up any packages added to this folder and automatically load the plugins.

 Optionally another folder `opt` may be created to hold packages that are not loaded automatically.
 Packages added in the opt folder may be loaded using